 Why do we want to know about genomes?

-In this video, Dr Michelle Bishop introduces us to a wide range of reasons why different people and professions want to know about genomes.
+Before we start looking in more detail at the genome and what it means for our health, Dr Michelle Bishop, one of our course educators, introduces us to a range of reasons why different people and professions want to know about genomes.

 - why individuals are choosing to learn more about their genetic make-up.